TrellixVulnTeam/Napior_2THK/README.md

     docker-compose build
     docker-compose up

 If no build argument is provided, the container will default to production.
-If you would like, you can set the build argument `--build-arg ng_arg=prod`.
+If you would like, you can set the build argument `--build-arg ng_arg=prod napior`.